 But a recent position statement states that "[t]here have been no consistently demonstrated differences in the symptoms reported between male and female athletes." (citing studies, including n.10 below).

 While one recent study found that LOC occurs in fewer than 5% of concussions at the high school level (less than half the 10-11% rate found in earlier studies), LOC, especially for a minute or more, is still considered an important potential sign of a more serious concussion, [1,16] and a head injury that may require further imaging and intervention.
 [16,18]

 The most recent international conference of concussion experts unanimously agreed that no RTP [return to play] on the day of suspected concussive injury should occur for high school and college athletes, especially as studies show that college and high school athletes allowed to return to play on the same day may demonstrate neuropsychological deficits that may not be evident during an initial sideline evaluation and are more likely than adult athletes to have delayed onset of symptoms. (citing studies @ notes 59-65)

 As a result, the Zurich Consensus Statement emphasizes the importance of treating athletes under 18-years-old more conservatively (such as by extending the amount of time of asymptomatic rest and/or the length of time for completing the symptom-limited, exercise program it recommends before return to play), even if the resources (e.g. the presence of team physicians or athletic trainers experienced in concussion management, access to neuropsychologists, consultants, neuroimaging etc.) are the same as for an older, professional athlete.

-For more about the 6-step, exercise-limited, program experts recommend that an athlete complete before a full return to play, click here.
+For more about the 6-step, exercise-limited, program experts recommend that an athlete complete before a full return to play (and that at least one state (California) now mandates be completed before return to play, click here.